pebender/alexa-for-lg-webos-tv/docs/bridge/classes/Bridge.md

 Starts the Bridge.
 When called, it

-- starts the Frontend, and
+- starts the LinkManager, and
 - starts each Service.

 #### Returns